Follow redcrown01 on Twitter

 Bear in mind that fog forms when the air is cooled below the dew point temperature, causing water vapor to form microscopic droplets.
 Smoke particles cause fog to form sooner and more densely by providing a collecting surface for water vapor.
 Early formation of fog in industrialized areas is an indicator of small particle pollutants - particles below 10 microns in size, and quite often down to a couple of microns in diameter.
 Particles that small can be inhaled and passed directly into the human bloodstream!
 It is a health hazard, and these pictures bear witness to a huge population of people being slowly poisoned in sacrafice for economic development.

 The webmaster doesn't expect the Chinese air problems to be addressed anytime soon.
 The country is not only in a rush for GDP growth, but also has a cultural dislike of foreign attention to its internal problems.
-Insiders will not want to agitate the chain of command, and the top leaders are less concerned about the health and quality of life of the people.
+Insiders will not want to agitate the chain of command, and the top leaders are not very concerned about the health and quality of life of the people.
 It all adds up to more years of intensifying pollution.

 Beijing, China experiencing smog.
 November 10, 2011